D04: The Role of a Lietime

 WRITER 4: Seventh act reversal?

-[Bajankles enters dramatically, slamming the door and walking across the room.]
+[Bajankles enters dramatically, slamming the door and walking across the room]

-[Bajankles exits just as dramatically.]
+[Bajankles exits just as dramatically]

-WRITER WITH A BROKEN LEG: Okay, okay.
+BROKEN-LEG WRITER: Okay, okay.
 What if we replace the lead actress with a cuddly CGI character?

 SHAE: Okay, now that's a step too far for kroon.

-WRITER WITH A BROKEN LEG: I thought there were no bad ideas.
+BROKEN-LEG WRITER: I thought there were no bad ideas.

 SHAE: No, there are no wrong ideas.